alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 Congratulation if you get a similar screen!
 In case it doesn't work, please first make sure you didn't miss a step, then [raise an issue](https://github.com/alibabacloud-howto/devops/issues) if the problem persists.

+Note: if you get automatically redirected to HTTPS, please continue to the [next section](#https-configuration) first.

 Do not enter your new password yet because you are using an unencrypted connection.
 Let's fix this problem now.

 ## HTTPS configuration